tiwarishubham635/CSAI-Department-Website/README.md

  # CSAI Department Website
- * The project aims to build a website for the CSAI Department of NSUT
+ The project aims to build a website for the CSAI Department of NSUT.
+ ###
     ![Screenshot](Snapshots/Homepage.jpg)

  ## Demo